Curtis-Davidson/williams-f1/Implementation/Checks/TunnelOps/Monthly Reports/TunOps-MonthlyReport.md

 - Resolved Wind Tunnel Planner access issues
 - Implemented database user provisioning (coordinated with Duncan Barr)

-### **3.5 Multi-Screen (8-Monitor) Environment**
+### **3.5  **Multi-Screen (Distributed 9-Monitor Environment)****

+- Total of **nine monitors** used across the tunnel workflow
+- **Six monitors** in the Wind Tunnel Control Room
+- **Two monitors** positioned inside the tunnel for live run visibility
+- **One monitor** in the model-makers’ preparation area
-- Eight monitors, all with independent IP-based virtual channels
+- All monitors operate on independent IP-based virtual channels
 - Mixed refresh rates
-- Historical instability and manual configuration overhead
+- Historical instability and repeated manual layout adjustments
 - Tunnel Workflow Live Data Visuals systems
-- Adjacent **operations-room touchscreen workstation** used for running procedural PowerPoint automations and live tunnel workflow steps
+- Adjacent **operations-room touchscreen workstation** used for procedural PowerPoint automations and live workflow steps
-- Device configured to remain active at all times (no sleep or screen-off) to maintain uninterrupted procedural display
+- Device configured to remain active (no sleep or display timeout) to keep procedures continuously visible
-- Workflow between touchscreen station and procedure whiteboard reviewed to ensure consistency with day-to-day tunnel operations
+- Workflow between touchscreen station and the procedure whiteboard reviewed to confirm alignment with day-to-day tunnel operationsWork completed:

-Work completed:

 - Wrote a **automated placement script** with error handling to ensure deterministic window placement
 - Resolved refresh-rate mismatches